L9 – Application to Collect Rent a Tenant Owes

 Introduction

-However, if the tenant moved out of the rental unit and gave back possession, the landlord cannot file with the Landlord and Tenant Board at this time, they will have to sue in Small Claims Court.
+However, if the tenant moved out of the rental unit and gave back possession, the landlord can file with the Landlord and Tenant Board an L10 application within 1 year of the tenant’s move out date.
+For more information on the L10, watch our Landlord Learning Module on Collecting Money from a Former Tenant.

 Part 1: Address of the Rental Unit